MeysamKarimi/Yekta-Framework/README.md

    3. **Number of Iterations**: Indicates the number of iterations each algorithm should run.
    4. **Population Size**: Indicates the number of agents - Ants in ACO or Wolves in GWO.
 5. **Run**: Click the "Run" button to initiate the model generation process.
-6. **Result**: The framework will generate models with the specified number of EObjects based on your inputs for each model in the folder called "model" in the main package.
+6. **Result**: The framework will generate the number of models specified in "Model Count", each with the specified number of elements in "Element Count".
+Models are generated in the folder called "models" in the main package of the project.

 ## Class Diagram